-Based on its assessment, management has concluded that the Partnership's internal control over financial reporting was effective as of September 30, 2021, based on the COSO criteria.
+Based on its assessment, management has concluded that the Partnership's internal control over financial reporting was not effective as of September 30, 2022, based on the COSO criteria, see Section (a) above.

-(c) During the most recent fiscal quarter, the Partnership implemented a new propane inventory management and accounting system to better integrate and modernize this process.
-The Partnership considers this system implementation to be material.
-Where appropriate, we have made changes to our internal controls to address system changes and to ensure we maintain effective internal controls over financial reporting.
-Other than this system implementation, there were no changes in the Partnership's internal control over financial reporting that have affected, or are reasonably likely to materially affect, the Partnership's internal control over financial reporting.
+(c) Except with respect to the material weakness described herein, no changes in the Partnership's internal control over financial reporting have occurred that have materially affected, or are reasonably likely to materially affect, the Partnership's internal control over financial reporting.